andyrobinson/ard-nav/README.md

 ## Current libraries

 * Angle - utilities for dealing with angles and signed -180 to +180 (angle) and unsigned 0 - 359 (uangle) types.
+* Battery - collects voltage readings and returns max and min values (assumes single LIPO with voltage halved)
 * Captain - follows a route consisting of a number of waypoints, using Navigator
 * Compass - wrapper for the Adafruit LSM303DLHC compass module, with tilt adjustment
 * DisplayLogger - logs to the OLED display
 * Globe - lat/long calculations
 * Gps - wrapper for the Adafruit GPS Library which enables/disables the GPS, and gets a reading within a specified time (if possible)
 * Helm - Steer a direct course and adjust the sail
+* I2C - wrapper for the Wire library, with error handling
 * Logger - Abstract class for logging (implemented by specific loggers)
+* MServo - wrapper for the Pololu Maestro servo board library
 * MultiLogger - logs simultaneously to the given list of loggers
 * Navigator - Navigate to a destination lat/long by repeatedly steering
 * Position - lat/long struct with error values
+* RotaryPID - a PID controller for the rudder using angles rather than a linear scale (see https://en.wikipedia.org/wiki/PID_controller)
+* Routes - waypoint data for navigating
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
 * SDLogger - logs to an SD card